Esraa-alii/Esraa-alii/README.md

-<h4 align="center">I am a Systems and biomedical engineering student in Cairo university who intersted in coding specially in Embedded systems and web development.
-I am a fast learner , attentive programmer and a young professional who aspire to build a strong career in Software Engineering.</h4>
+<h4 align="center">I am a Systems and biomedical engineering student in Cairo university who intersted in coding specially in Embedded systems.
+I am a fast learner , attentive programmer and a young professional who aspire to build a strong career in Embedded systems.</h4>
 <br>

 <p align="center">Connect with me on